uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

 The suffix is appended always after the architecture of the channel label.
 We can parse it from the entry we used to find the `parent channel label` and use it to enhance the component list.

+Debuginfo packages will not be shipped in a separate channel.

 ## Test Package Channels